‘It depends,’ said the caller, ‘on whether you look at the future with your glasses half-full or half-empty.’

 But that’s not the situation today, and it feels wrong, an awkward and uncomfortable blurring of the phone-in with rolling news.
 There are times when the journalistic desire to be in the middle of the story should be put on hold, and Grenfell Tower – like Dunblane – is such an occasion.
 In deference to this belief, I shall not post this on the day of writing.

-PS As I post this, thirty-six hours on from the first report of the fire, seventeen people have been reported dead, with more fatalities likely to be discovered.
+PS As I post this, thirty-six hours on from the first report of the fire, seventeen people have been reported dead, with many more fatalities likely to be discovered.